 Shaving Brush Education

-A Brief History
+A Brief History of the Shaving Brush

 The history of the shaving brush is a bit of an obscure one.
 A handful of historical references point towards the origin of the shave brush coming out of 18th-century France.
-However, several other references date before this and come from countries all around the world, so it’s quite difficult to say with confidence from where and how the shave brush emerged.
-But we do know that this - coupled with the introduction of the straight razor design of around the same time - revolutionized men’s shaving.
+However, several other references date before this and come from countries all around the world, so it’s quite difficult to say with confidence from where and how shave brushes emerged.
+But we do know that this - coupled with the introduction of the straight razor design of around the same time - it revolutionized men’s shaving.

 By binding and gluing these hairs densely into a handle, the badger hair more efficiently whips up a lather than a sponge or hands, as it more effectively introduces air into the lather and helps the lather in the brush to retain water and prevent drying.
 This makes it ideal for getting a close, 2- or 3-pass shave in good timing, as you will not need to keep adding water to the lather between the passes.

-What to Expect
+What to Expect with Shaving Brushes

 When looking to purchase a natural-hair shaving brush, there are a few things that you should expect.
 The extent you’ll experience the following in your brush will vary depending on the hair grade.
 With most true animal hair shaving brushes, there will require a break-in period, during which three main things happen:

-Now, there are multiple grades of badger hair, and even different types of hairs/bristles used in today’s market.
+There are multiple grades of badger hair, and even different types of hairs/bristles used in today’s market.
 As with most things, these different brushes come with their pros and cons, and that’s where personal preference comes into play.
 Read on to find out which brush is best suited for your style or habits, or if you’d just like to learn a bit more about each grade!

 Regarded as the coarsest of all badger hair grades, pure badger hair is a great economical choice for those who’d like to try out a true badger hair shaving brush without emptying their pockets.
 The “pure” grade hair shaft is easily distinguished from others, often being pure black or dark grey in appearance.
 They also may have what’s accurately known as a “3-band” appearance: a literal 3-banded color transition from grey/brown, to black, then back to grey/brown at its tips.
 Though coarse, pure badger hair will splay somewhat easily.
 This will mean that the circular lathering motion will be more exposed to the center of the knot, where the hairs are glued together.
 This may work the hairs out of the glue if you’re not careful, so make sure to be gentle when lathering, and use only the tips to generate the lather.
-The extent to which pure badger hairs split is minimal, but the brush will still soften over time.
-Check out our pure badger brushes here!
+The extent to which pure badger hairs split is minimal, but the shaving brush will still soften over time.

 Super badger hair is noticeably softer still than best badger, and typically features a lighter 3-band color scheme than best grade hair.
-Super grade hair is harder to come by, and has a great balance of great backbone yet soft tips, so will thus come at quite a high price point.
+Super grade hair is harder to come by, and has a great balance of great backbone yet soft tips, so will come at quite a high price point.
 Many manufacturers bleach the tips of this grade, giving it a “2-band” appearance and a gel-like texture against the skin.
 Check out our super badger brushes here!

 The crème de la crème of hair grades, silvertip badger hair is highly regarded as the softest grade, and so will also come at a premium price point.
 This grade typically features the common 3-band appearance, but with silvery tips that give this brush its silky-smooth feel against the skin.
 Because silvertip badger hair is so fine, it will splay quite easily, so lathering up a hard soap may take some extra time if not densely-packed.
 However, many find this a worthy trade-off because of its luxurious, cloudlike feeling.
-Check out our silvertip badger brushes here!

 Boar bristle shaving brushes are incredibly economical.
 It is not uncommon to find a decent boar brush under $10 USD and, after its break-in period, many do truly find this to be a tremendous value.
 Boar bristles are very coarse upon first use, so keep this in mind if you like to face lather but have sensitive skin.
 I personally have found that soaking the brush in cold water for 2-3 days does help soften the hair, even before its first lather.
 Boar brushes will benefit the most from a break-in period, but keep in mind that the process may take a couple months to complete.
 However, after this time, you will have a brush that is at the top of the backbone chain and has a reasonably soft canopy.

 Horse hair has been used in shaving brushes for quite some time as well, but is quite unique in many ways.
 Badger and boar hair is obtained after the killing of the animal, where the primary use for the animal is for consumption or, in the case of many badgers, to prevent destruction of crops and produce.
 Horse hair, however, is obtained only via capturing the remains of lost hairs when brushing the mane of the animal.
 The hair itself is very stiff - as with badger - but is very fine, and is typically much softer at the tips.
 The hair comes in a range of color, but is most often dark brown or blonde.
 For those concerned with animal ethics but looking to obtain the benefits of a natural hair brush, look no further.
-Check out our boar/horse hair brushes here!

 With the number of dedicated wet shavers out there, as well as the incredible advances in technology, handle material, shapes and more, there is most likely a shaving brush out there that will fit your need.
 It’s up to you to decide which one in the sea of options is the right one to get the job done!
 What you are lather with?
 Tell us in the comments.